-Gastroesophageal Reflux Disease (GERD)
+Gastroesophageal Reflux Disease (GERD) & Acid Reflux Singapore

-What is Gastroesophageal Reflux Disease (GERD)?
+What Is Gastroesophageal Reflux Disease (GERD) and Acid Reflux?

 Gastro Oesophagal Reflux Disease (GERD) is a digestive disorder where the stomach contents flow back upwards or ‘reflux’ back into the oesophagus, which is the passage that connects the mouth to the stomach.
+Acid reflux is the occasional backflow of stomach acid that can cause heartburn or discomfort.
+When reflux occurs frequently or causes complications, it is diagnosed as GERD.

 Heartburn is a common symptom of GERD, where a burning chest pain sensation can be felt as it moves upward to the neck and throat.
 It can also feel like food is coming back into the mouth, leaving an acid or bitter taste.
 The bitter taste in the mouth comes from the acid in the stomach.
 You can also experience nausea, vomiting, cough, hoarseness of voice, difficulty in swallowing, the feeling of having a lump at the back of your throat or worsening of your asthma.